ManimalaC/sda-testing-1/README.md

 > **Assistant's note:** Don't remember how to throw exceptions?
 Have a look at
 > [How to throw exceptions](https://docs.oracle.com/javase/tutorial/essential/exceptions/throwing.html)!

-#### E.3
+#### Exercise S.3
 The Sieve algorithm has one major weakness: it cannot handle large primes as it is dependent on an array the size of the prime being checked.
-There are several optimizations that can be implemented to combat this problem, but we will simply decide that the largest prime we can handle is `2^29` (~0.5 billion).
+There are several optimizations that can be implemented to combat this problem, but we will simply decide that the largest prime we can handle is smaller than `2^29` (~0.5 billion).
 This should be a safe number on most operating systems and JVM implementations.
 Implement the following three tests:

 * `isPrimeTrueWhenPassed2Pow29Minus1`: Should assert that `isPrime` returns true when passed `2^29-1`.
 This is a _positive boundary_ test.
-* `isPrimeThrowsWhenPassed2Pow29`: Should assert that an `IllegalArgumentException` is thrown when the value `2^29` is passed to `isPrime`.
+* `isPrimeThrowsWhenPassed2Pow29`: Should assert that an
+  `IllegalArgumentException` is thrown when the value `2^29` is passed to `isPrime`.
 This is a _negative boundary_ test.
-* `isPrimeThrowsWhenPassedLargeValues`: Should assert that `isPrime` throws when passed values larger than `2^29`.
+* `isPrimeThrowsWhenPassedLargeValues`: Should assert that `isPrime` throws an `IllegalArgumentException` when passed values larger than `2^29`.
 Just throw a few values in there that are significantly larger than `2^29` (but keep below `2^31-1`, the max value for an `int`!).
+This is a _negative_ test.

-#### E.4
+#### Exercise S.4
-`isPrime` is doing a lot right now and is starting to get fairly bloated, so now you will refactor it into smaller pieces.
+`isPrime` is doing a lot right now and is starting to get fairly bloated, so it should be refactored.
 There are two major and largely unrelated tasks that can be identified:

 1. Error-handling on the input (all of your exception-throwing)
 2. Calculating the `prime` array.

-Write thow new helper methods to handle these tasks, with the following headers:
+Write two new helper methods to handle these tasks, with the following headers:

 * `private void checkInput(int)`: Should run all of the error handling on `number` and throw your exceptions as per usual.